rbisdorff/Digraph3/docSphinx/tutorial.rst

     :width: 400 px
     :align: center

-    *Random graph of order 8 generated with edge probility 0.4*
+    *Random graph of order 8 generated with edge probability 0.4*

 If the random graph instance *g* (see Fig. 50) is a permutation graph, *g* and its dual *dg = -g* must be *transitively orientable*, ie **comparability graphs** (see [GOL-2004]_).
 With the :py:func:`graphs.Graph.isComparabilityGraph` test, we may easily check this fact.
 This method proceeds indeed by trying to construct an implication class decomposition of a given graph instance and, if successful, stores the resulting edge orientations into the *self.edgeOrientations* attribute (see [GOL-2004]_ p.129-132).